True's beaked whale: Behavior

 They have been seen in small groups, and are believed to be squid eaters.
 The most complete description of recorded live sightings and strandings, as well as the first underwater footage, was published in a 2017 article by Natacha Aguilar de Soto in the open access journal PeerJ.

 Population and distribution

-This species lives in the North Atlantic and has stranded from Nova Scotia in the western Atlantic to Ireland in the eastern Atlantic and as far south as Florida, the Bahamas, and Canary Islands.
-The species does not inhabit the Southern Atlantic and appears to avoid tropical waters.
+This species is found predominantly in the North Atlantic and has stranded from Nova Scotia in the western Atlantic to Ireland in the eastern Atlantic and as far south as Florida, the Bahamas, and Canary Islands.
+However true's beaked whales have also been found stranded on the south-east coast of South Africa, Brazil, South Australia, and New Zealand indicating a presence in both the Southern Atlantic Ocean and the Indian Ocean.

 Conservation

 This species has not been hunted and has not been a victim of fishing nets.
 True's beaked whale is covered by the Agreement on the Conservation of Small Cetaceans of the Baltic, North East Atlantic, Irish and North Seas (ASCOBANS) and the Agreement on the Conservation of Cetaceans in the Black Sea, Mediterranean Sea and Contiguous Atlantic Area (ACCOBAMS).
 The species is further included in the Memorandum of Understanding Concerning the Conservation of the Manatee and Small Cetaceans of Western Africa and Macaronesia (Western African Aquatic Mammals MoU) and the Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region (Pacific Cetaceans MoU).